GoingInfinity/beatsheet/README.md

 ## Frontend

-## Important details
+### Important details
-The docker container doesn't have cors issue fixed.
-You will need temporarily disable cors in your browser.
+The backend docker container doesn't have cors issue resolved.
+You will need to temporarily disable cors in your browser.
 You can add this chrome extension to disable CORS on demand: https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino

-- This app was build on node version `18.16.0`.
+- This app was built on node version `18.16.0`.

-## Steps to get starts
+### Steps to get starts
 1. Install dependencies. `npm install`
 2. Start environment. `npm run dev`

 ## Backend
-## How to Run Docker Compose
+### How to Run Docker Compose

 Run the following command to create the Docker container: